g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```
 As one of the HTML elements, the `<script>` tag is used to link to an external [JavaScript](https://www.javascript.com/) file in this given code section.
 Added security measures on this distant document are inclusive of attributes such as integrity attribute and `crossorgin` attribute.
 The `<script>` is an HTML that embeds or makes reference to an external JavaScript file.
 The URL or address of the external JavaScript file that is to be incorporated is indicated by the src attribute.
 It’s where the script is saved that is, `https://example.com/library.js`.The `integrity="sha384-oqVuAfXRKap7fdgcCY5uykM6+R9GqQ8K/uxC4c/8OxEX/XA5n/VvnMhvN++/L1` attribute helps you ensure that the integrity of script file is not compromised.
 Mathematically, the browser checks the fetched script’s hash against the one you provide to see if they match for verification of the script’s integrity.

 Imagine a web developer who wished to put a third-party JavaScript library from `https://example.com` on a website.
-To ensure that the script was not tinkered with or altered, we have to use an integrity attribute with  hash value which corresponds to the content that was expected for the script.
+To ensure that the script was not tinkered with or altered, we have to use an integrity attribute with a hash value that corresponds to the content that was expected for the script.

 Let's say you're loading a well-known JavaScript library through a [CDN](https://www.fastly.com/learning/what-is-a-cdn) service.
 In this way you should create the script tag: